facebookresearch/nevergrad/docs/parametrization.md

 The aim of parametrization is to specify what are the parameters that the optimization should be performed upon.
 The parametrization subpackage will help you do thanks to:
 - the `parameter` modules providing classes that should be used to specify each parameter.
-- the `Instrumentation`, and `InstrumentedFunction` classes which provide an interface for converting any arguments into the data space used for optimization, and convert from data space back to the arguments space.
 - the `FolderFunction` which helps transform any code into a Python function in a few lines.
 This can be especially helpful to optimize parameters in non-Python 3.6+ code (C++, Octave, etc...) or parameters in scripts.

 turn a piece of code with parameters you want to optimize into a function defined on an n-dimensional continuous data space in which the optimization can easily be performed, and define how these parameters can be mutated and combined together.